Appendices: Guide on Thesis Supervision

 - When a thesis supervisor goes on sabbatical leave, he/she will usually continue to supervise his/her students through various means.
 In the case of a thesis supervisor leaving the University, another member on the TSC should be appointed as a temporary thesis supervisor until a replacement thesis supervisor has been identified.

-Establish, at the beginning of the student’s research, a framework for supervision, including arrangements for regular meetings.
-The stages of progress the student is expected to have completed at various points should also be agreed on;
+1.1 Provide guidance about the nature of research, the standard expected, the planning of the research program, the review of literature, the selection of coursework, and appropriate training in research techniques; 1.2 Establish, at the beginning of the student’s research, a framework for supervision, including arrangements for regular meetings.
+The stages of progress the student is expected to have completed at various points should also be agreed on; 1.3 Meet with the student regularly following the agreed schedules and with a clear agenda, and be accessible to the student at other appropriate times when he/she may need advice; 1.4

 RPg students are expected to:

-- In the event that a good working relationship has failed to develop and that the student and/or the thesis supervisor believes that, for this reason, satisfactory study progress cannot be made, either party may approach the PG Coordinator for advice.
+3.1 Mutual respect and open communication are the foundation of a good relationship between the thesis supervisor and the student.
+Both parties must strive to express respect and communicate clearly and honestly with each other.
+3.2 To avoid unnecessary disruption, the student and the thesis supervisor should inform the other party as soon as they are aware of a possible change in their status, e.g. a student plans to withdraw from the program of study, or a thesis supervisor may take sabbatical leave.
+3.3 If, after sincere effort, a good working relationship has failed to develop and the student and/or the thesis supervisor believe that, for this reason, satisfactory study progress cannot be made, either party may approach the PG Coordinator for advice.
 The PG Coordinator should, in consultation with the department head/Associate Dean of the relevant School responsible for postgraduate studies, consider the matter carefully.
 If appropriate, the PG Coordinator may recommend a change of the thesis supervisor.